CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 17. Allow the thermalcycler to reach 70C (lid at 100-110C)

-18. On ice, add 1 uL of 10X RNA Fragmentation reagent to 9 uL of purified of IVT product in plate from step 12.
+18. On ice, add 1 uL of 10X RNA Fragmentation reagent to 9 uL of purified of IVT product from previous step.

 19. Spin down plate and fragment on thermalcycler at 70C for about 1-3 minutes, depending on what your post IVT tapestation looked like.
 Here is how to determine the fragmentation time:

-* 1cellbio's general rule is fragment for around 1 min if the bulk of the sample is below 1000nt, 2 mins if the bulk of the sample is between 1000-2000nt, and 3 mins if the majority of your sample is above 2000nt.
+* 1cellbio's general rule is no fragmentation if the bulk of the sample is below 1000nt, 1-2 mins if the bulk of the sample is between 1000-2000nt, and 3 mins if the majority of your sample is above 2000nt.

 20. Cool the fragmentation reaction on ice and immediately add 34uL of Fragmentation Stop Mix (prepared in step 14) to each sample and pipette up and down to mix well.
 Spin plate very briefly.